sanjeetSangam/sanjeetSangam/README.md

 ![MasterHead](https://www.audienceplanet.com/root/template/1//images/web-development.gif)

 <h1 align="center">Hi 👋, I'm Sanjeet Kumar Sangam</h1>
 <p align="center">I am a Full Stack web developer.
-I love to do programming and also love to make exicting web apps.
+I love to do programming and also love to make exciting web apps.
 I had completed my B.tech with the stream of Manufacturing in CIPET college, Ahmedabad.
-  But having a decent interest in coding brings me to to Web development field and currently I am learning REACT as a frontend library.
-  I will love to contribute more in this field and also I will be loving to face new challenges in upcoming days.
+But having a decent interest in coding brings me to the Web development field and currently, I am learning REACT as a frontend library.
+I will love to contribute more in this field and also I will be love to face new challenges in the upcoming days.
 </p>

 <img src="https://miro.medium.com/max/1360/0*gqO3slLmGb4mUeje.gif" align="right" width="400" alt="Coding">